VolutionLabs/1VRG/README.md

 Step 1  "Carbon Globe" was composed as one basic first layer, created to be implemented as a Kunst-am-Bau work at DBFZ, Leipzig | GER.
 The installation will be finished in late 2021.

-from the following emission data providers:
--
--

 containing a
  [*GEOSPATIALIZER*](./v.1.0/PYTHON-Geospatilizer/emissions-topojson-master_v21-07)